priti-madake87/priti-madake87/README.md

 💡 Skillset
 Here are some of the technologies and tools I work with:

-🌐 Frontend: ReactJS, JavaScript, HTML5, CSS3, Chakra UI
+🌐 Frontend: ReactJS, JavaScript, HTML5, CSS3
 ⚙️ Backend: Node.js, Express.js , java
 🗄️ Database: Firebase, MongoDB
 🛠️ Tools: Git, GitHub, Vite